Nakili Manishi: Plot

 Prasad (Chiranjeevi), a middle-class man, loses his job due to his honesty.
 Unable to get a job and to have to feed his family, he agrees to die for the money.
 Rama (Suneeta), who hires him to die, pays money for it.
 But in the last minute, Prasad wants to live, and with the help of Gangaraju (Satyanarayana), he hides in a safe place.
-Shyam (Chiranjeevi), a look-alike of Prasad, is a crook who murders Gangadhar Rao with the help of Rama for the property and hides the money.
-Susheela (Kavitha), who is in love with Shyam, sees the murder and loses her sanity.
-Susheela is a sister of Gangaraju.
-Rama wants to plan the murder of Prasad in an accident so that Shyam can roam freely in the name of Prasad.
-But the plan backfires and how Shyam and Rama end up and how Gangaraju and Prasad take revenge is the rest of the story.
+Syam (Chiranjeevi), a look-alike of Prasad, is a crook who murders Gangadhar Rao with the help of Rama for the property and hides the money.
+Suseela (Kavitha), who is in love with Syam, sees the murder and loses her sanity.
+Suseela is a sister of Gangaraju.
+Rama wants to plan the murder of Prasad in an accident so that Syam can roam freely in the name of Prasad.
+But the plan backfires and how Syam and Rama end up and how Gangaraju and Prasad take revenge is the rest of the story.